t-d-k/LibreCrypt/docs/FAQ.md

 * Directory structure required to integrate it into the PortableApps.com menu software.
 * Configuration files required to integrate it into the PortableApps.com menu software.

-Further, the installer has been created using the PortableApps.com installer-creator software instead of the standard DoxBox NSIS installer, and the translation source files (".po" files, which aren't needed to use the software) have been removed.
+Further, the installer has been created using the PortableApps.com installer-creator software instead of the standard DoxBox innosetup installer, and the translation source files (".po" files, which aren't needed to use the software) have been removed.

 * * *